Scotoplanes globosa: Distribution and habitat

 Scotoplanes globosa are found in almost all deep-sea regions in the world.
 Specifically, S. globosa live on the abyssal plain.
 They are commonly found off the coast of San Diego, as well as in the Arctic, Atlantic, Pacific, and Indian Oceans.
 Scotoplanes globosa typically live at depths of over 1,000 m (3,280 ft), and have been found in the deepest locations in the ocean, including the Kermadec Trench at a depth of 6,659 m (21,850 ft) and in the Philippine Trench at a depth of 9,997 m (32,800 ft) by the Galathea expedition in the 1950s.
 Scotoplanes globosa have been observed to face in a certain direction which is normally against the current and that is because it helps them to search for more fresh and better food quality.

 Diet

 Scotoplanes globosa is a deposit feeder, eating detritus which has sunk to the ocean floor.
 S. globosa has been observed to strongly prefer consuming fresh, recently fallen (approximately within the last 100 days) sediments on the surface of the ocean floor as opposed to older sediments.
 These freshly-fallen sediments are more nutrient-rich.
-Scotoplanes globosa captures food through its mucous-covered tentacles which surround their mouth.
+Scotoplanes globosa captures food through its mucus-covered tentacles which surround their mouth.
 S. globosa is also known to congregate around the carcasses of whales which have fallen to the seafloor.
-Lundsten et al. (2010) determined that S. globosa find deep-sea whale carcasses by smell, as well as other nutrient-rich food sources; the extremely nutrient-rich whale carcasses also attract other deep-sea creatures in large numbers.
+Lundsten et al..
+(2010) determined that S. globosa find deep-sea whale carcasses by smell, as well as other nutrient-rich food sources; the extremely nutrient-rich whale carcasses also attract other deep-sea creatures in large numbers.